2026-2027 Program Year

 A Renewable Energy Credit (REC) represents 1,000 kWh of electricity produced by your solar panels.
 Through the Illinois Shines program (part of the Adjustable Block Program), your solar system earns RECs based on its actual electricity production.

 Your REC value depends on three factors: (1) how much electricity your system produces (more sun hours and more panels = more kWh = more RECs), (2) your utility territory (ComEd generally pays more per REC than Ameren IL), and (3) your system size tier (0-10 kW gets the highest per-REC rate for residential).
-The total is paid as a lump sum — you receive approximately 85% of the gross value.
+You receive approximately 85% of the gross value.
+50% is paid in the first year after installation, with the remaining 50% in quarterly payments over 6 years.

 The remaining ~15% covers two things: the Illinois Shines Approved Vendor's administrative fee for handling the application and contract management, and a 5% collateral reserve held against potential underproduction over the 15-year contract term.
 The 85% estimate is typical — your actual percentage may vary by vendor.